brennier/quicktex/README.md

 For more information, see the source code, which is heavily documented.

-Now, you may be thinking "With all those other Snippet/Template Expander VIM plugins out there, why should I use vimtexer?".
-Well, here are some differences:
+## Why should I use Vimtexer instead of another plugin?

 1. Vimtexer is made for LaTeX.
 In fact, it doesn't even load on any other filetype, so you can be sure that it won't slow you down when you're not typing LaTeX.
 Setting `g:vimtexer_mathkeyword` (by default `_`) will allow you to set a keyword which expands into math mode i.e. `\( <+++> \) <++>`.